 A. The following uses and disclosures of your PHI will be made only with your written authorization:

 1. Uses and disclosures of PHI for marketing purposes; and

 2. Disclosures that constitute a sale of your PHI

 3. Other uses and disclosures of PHI not covered by this Notice or the laws that apply to Grand View will be made only with your written authorization.
 If you do give Grand View an authorization, you may revoke it at any time by submitting a written revocation to its Privacy Officer and Grand View will no longer disclose PHI under the authorization.
 But disclosure that Grand View made in reliance on your authorization before you revoked it will not be affected by the revocation.

 B. In addition, to the extent Grand View maintains any mental health records, alcohol and drug abuse treatment records and HIV related information; most uses and disclosures of those notes require your written authorization.
-Psychotherapy notes are private notes of a mental health professional kept separately from your medical records.
+Mental health records are private notes of a mental health professional kept separately from your medical records.
 Generally we may not disclose such information unless you consent in writing, the disclosure is allowed by a court order or in limited and regulated other circumstances.